Things to do in London in 4 days

 Speaker's Corner and Oxford Street

-Still inside Hyde Park, on the road leading to Marble Arch, you pass by the well-known Speaker's Corner.
+Still inside Hyde Park, on the way to Marble Arch, you pass the well-known Speaker's Corner.
 In this place anyone can give a speech, with no limits on what they advocate.
-In fact, during the Second World War it was the only place in the city where some people defended the Germans.
+In fact, during the Second World War it was the only point in the city where some people defended the Germans.

-Once you reach Marble Arch you can walk along some of London's most famous shopping streets, namely Oxford Street and Regent Street.
+Once you reach Marble Arch you can walk through some of the most famous shopping streets in London, namely Oxford Street and Regent Street.

-In the first of these streets you can see some stores that have become true symbols of the city, as the historic department stores Selfridge, Marks & Spencer or House of Fraser.
+In the first of these streets you can see some stores that have become true symbols of the city:

 Regent Street, Carnaby Street and Soho

-The walk continues until you reach Oxford Circus, where you have to turn right to enter Regent Street, one of the most famous streets in the city.
+The walk continues until you reach Oxford Circus, where you turn right into Regent Street, one of the most famous streets in the city.
 Here, for example, is the largest toy store in the world, Hamleys.

 From Regent Street you reach Carnaby Street, where London's Soho begins.
 This area is undoubtedly one of the trendiest neighborhoods of the capital and is home to the most important theaters, some of the best stores and hundreds of bars and restaurants.